SajjadMasoudian/HousePrice_Prediction/README.md

 # HousePrice_Prediction (Kaggle)
-This my first project as a data science student and it was very usefull for me.
+This is my first project as a data science student, and it was very useful for me.
-I am eager to learn more and do more projects.
+I am eager to learn more and work on additional projects.
-Please let me know if you have any suggestions.
+Feel free to provide more context or specific details about your project, and I’ll be happy to offer further suggestions.